Carlsberg takes $1.4 billion charges, cuts jobs

 | COPENHAGEN

-COPENHAGEN Carlsberg, the Danish brewer that has long been struggling in Russia, said it would take $1.4 billion (0.92 billion pounds) in charges and cut 2,000 jobs to position the business for a return to growth.
+COPENHAGEN Carlsberg (CARLb.CO), the Danish brewer that has long been struggling in Russia, said it would take $1.4 billion in charges and cut 2,000 jobs to position the business for a return to growth.

 Carlsberg, the world's fourth largest brewer, has long faced problems in Russia and Ukraine, from where it derives over a quarter of its operating profit, but the company is now also restructuring in China and Britain.